IGVC-IITK/localization_mapping/README.md

 ![Unicycle Controller Example](unicycle_controller/unicycle_controller.png)

 Built from scratch (Based on C. Canudas de Wit., Nonlinear Control Design for Mobile Robots, in The International Journal of Robotics Research.)

+_Status: Yet to tune controller gains but working well otherwise_